SF-WDI-LABS/tunely-angular/docs/sprint2.md

     ...
   }
   ```
-the first line tells the controller that we'd like to have access to the `$http` module and the second line passes `$http` into the controller function
+The first line tells the controller that we'd like to have access to the `$http` module and the second line passes `$http` into the controller function

 ## `GET` the data.
 1. delete the hard-coded `vm.album` data from before.